TEN-framework/portal/content/docs/ten_framework/graph/graph.md

   }
   ```

-- **Integration of Message Destinations**: For each message of a specific type, all destination extensions should be categorized under a single entry.
+- **Message Destination Consolidation**: For each specific type of message, all destination extensions should be grouped under a single entry.
 The following example is incorrect:

   ```json
   {